Updated for 2022/2023

 Back to the Parade, how can I get a seat in the bleachers right by the Norton Simon Museum?

-Ticketed bleacher seats all along the parade route are available for purchase via Sharp Seating, the official partner of the Tournament of Roses, and may be ordered online.
+Ticketed bleacher seats all along the parade route are available for purchase and their website has all the info.
 While you’re at it, you may either want to buy a parking spot through them, or plan to take Metro.

 Who plays in the Rose Bowl Football Game?

 The Rose Bowl Football game always matches a team from a college in the PAC-12 against a team from the BIG-10.
-The two teams who’ll play in 2020 are the University of Oregon Ducks and the University of Wisconsin Badgers.
+The two teams who’ll play in 2023 are still being decided at the time of publication.

 How do I get tickets to the Rose Bowl Game?